 To do this, I shoot at or below my maximum sync speed.
 This is a shutter speed of 1/200 or 1/160 on my DSLR.
 At 1/160 you still receive plenty of light in the camera while helping freeze more motion when the subject is further away (where the strobe has less power and less ability to freeze motion itself).

 Continuous autofocus allows the camera’s autofocus to track a subject, keeping it in focus even when you’re not shooting images.
 The benefit is that the camera will achieve focus immediately when you push the shutter.

 If you’re not using continuous focus and push the shutter, then the camera’s autofocus system activates and may rack back and forth while hunting for the subject, causing you to lose the photo opportunity.

-Learn all about these settings in my Camera Autofocus Tutorial Video.
+Learn all about these settings in my Autofocus Article & 14-minute Tutorial Video.

 3) Back-Button Focus

 Back button focus allows you to activate the camera’s autofocus system through the AF-ON button while removing autofocus function from the shutter button’s half-depress position.

 The benefit is that you can ergonomically hold the back button down to track a subject, then push the shutter to shoot without missing a beat.
 Of course, this relies on using continuous autofocus mentioned in tip #2 above.